+The most important issue in the early part of treatment of a heart attack is to get to medical attention quickly so doctors can attempt to restore blood flow in the affected artery.
 People who think they may be having a heart attack should chew an aspirin tablet immediately after calling an ambulance.
 If aspirin is not taken at home or given by emergency personnel, it is immediately given at the hospital.
 This therapy improves the chances of survival by reducing the size of the clot (if present) in the coronary artery.
-People with an allergy to aspirin may be given clopidogrel instead.
-Some people are given both aspirin and clopidogrel.
+People with an allergy to aspirin may be given clopidogrel, ticlopidine, or ticagrelor instead.
+Some people are given both aspirin and clopidogrel, ticlopidine, or ticagrelor.

 Because decreasing the heart’s workload also helps limit tissue damage, a beta-blocker is usually given to slow the heart rate.
 Slowing the rate enables the heart to work less hard and reduces the area of damaged tissue.

 Most people are also given an anticoagulant drug, such as heparin, to help prevent the formation of additional blood clots.

 Most people are given nitroglycerin, which relieves pain by reducing the workload of the heart and possibly by dilating arteries.
 Usually, it is first given under the tongue, then intravenously.
 Occasionally, when nitroglycerine cannot be used or is ineffective, doctors give morphine to reduce discomfort and anxiety.